 Last month, the German province of Lower Saxony published new data on the wolf population and damages.
 The results indicate a clear trend: wolf packs increase, livestock damages decrease due to better livestock protection.
 It is another important confirmation that proper protection measures can effectively minimise the risk of wolf attacks on livestock animals.
 This posting is also available in German.

 Wolf packs increased numbers but cause less damages in Lower Saxony

 The first wolf pack settled in Lower Saxony in the year 2013.
 Since then, many wolves have followed and the number of wolf packs increased.
 By the end of 2017, the total number of wolf packs was 14 according to the provincial hunting association of Lower Saxony.
 Their new numbers from September 2018 show that there are currently 6 new wolf packs in addition to that.
 One wolf pack settled right on the border with the Netherlands.

 Despite the increasing number of wolves in Lower Saxony the amount of attacks on livestock are about 50% less.
 However, this contradicts many expectations of increasing damages with increasing wolf populations.
-While there were 159 attacks where 403 animals died in 2017, there were only 75 attacks on 203 animals so far in 2018.
-Although 2018 is not over yet, these number already indicate the positive effect of proper livestock protection measures.
+While there were 159 attacks where 403 animals died in 2017, there were 115 attacks on 280 animals in 2018.
+These number indicate the positive effect of proper livestock protection measures.

 Livestock protection in Germany works